The Practical Question Behind This Review

 Mercan et al. (2022): A Useful Taxonomy for Early Decisions

-Mercan and colleagues provide a strong comparative map for IoT micropayment options: direct integration, payment channel networks, and newer protocol designs [5].
-It is not a single validated architecture, but it is very good at framing trade-offs early.
+Mercan and colleagues provide a comparative map that is genuinely useful for early-stage decisions: direct integration, payment channel networks, and newer protocol designs .
+No single validated architecture emerges.
+What emerges instead is clarity about trade-offs that teams typically discover too late.

 Noel (2026): Autonomy Governance Must Be Designed, Not Added Later